sjjessop/omnidice/README.md

 I have a TODO item to speed up the `@` operator using `numpy.convolve` where it is applicable, since the current code is completely generic and unoptimised.

-Precision when rolling dice is currently poor: a `float` is used to select the result.
-This will be fixed in future.